AIE Valencia Tour Services 2018

 While the birds are chirping in the warm city squares, we will start our walk from the Plaza Redonda, a former marketplace for messenger pigeons.

-We will discover why the Valencia was known as the bread basket of Spain.
+Discover why Valencia was known as the bread basket of Spain.
 Accompanied by an expert guide we will travel through centuries to see how Valencia developed to become the inviting and abundant city that it is today.

 Paraphrasing the words of Gaspar Aguilar describing the Albufera lake, then a royal hunting reserve: The air could not hold all the birds nor could the waters contain all the fish.
 Nowadays, the lake is a peaceful site for fishermen and visitors, where you can get away from the noises and stress of city life and reconnect with nature.